Andaiye: Awards

 In 1997, Andaiye was awarded Guyana's national honour of Golden Arrow of Achievement.

 Writings

-Andaiye contributed articles and chapters to many publications, including the 2019 anthology New Daughters of Africa.
+Andaiye contributed articles and chapters to many publications, including the 2019 anthology New Daughters of Africa (edited by Margaret Busby).

 Towards the end of her life, Andaiye worked on a collection of writings about growing up in the inequalities of nation, race/ethnicity, class and sex and how this experience shaped her politics.
 She had compiled a collection of her own writings and speeches from more than 50 years of activism, which was posthumously published by Pluto Press in April 2020 under the title The Point is to Change the World (edited by Alissa Trotz).
 All proceeds from this book are donated to Red Thread, the organization that Andaiye herself founded.